 If you are top-dressing salt in your horse’s ration for the first time, it’s likely that your horse will need time to get used to it.
 Some horses will not eat their feed if it’s too salty.
 A good suggestion is to start with 1 teaspoon per kilogram of feed and then gradually increase the amount to reach your horse’s maintenance requirement.

 Is a Salt Block Good Enough?

-Many horse owners rely on a salt block for their horse’s supply of salt, but there are some disadvantages of offering only a salt block to your horse for its salt requirements.
+Many horse owners rely on a salt block for their horse’s supply of salt, but there are some disadvantages to offering only a salt block to your horse for its salt requirements.
 It’s better than nothing but it is not the recommended mode of supplementation.

-If your horse starts biting on the block, it could be a sign that it is not getting enough salt from licking the block alone, and so you may want to look at providing salt in other ways.
+If your horse starts biting on the block, it could be a sign that it is not getting enough salt from licking the block alone, so you may want to look at providing salt in other ways.